AvaniImpetus/leapogic-ai/docs/common/com/impetus/idw/wmg/common/aws_sqs_utils.md

 Raises:

-- ClientError: If purge fails (caught and returned)
+        ClientError: If AWS service returns an error
-- NoCredentialsError: If credentials missing (caught and returned)
+        NoCredentialsError: If AWS credentials are not available

 Example: